That’s where this guide comes in.

 Many times, proving your address requires showing utility bills in your name.
-But what if you live in a house or building with more than one family, and you don’t actually pay the utility bills?
+But what if you live in a house or building with more than one family and don’t pay the utility bills?
 Or perhaps you’re subletting an apartment, and the primary lessee is paying utilities.
-For new residents of the United States, Canada, or the United Kingdom, it can be especially difficult proving residency without bills.
+It can be especially difficult for new United States, Canada, or the United Kingdom residents to prove residency without bills.

-Luckily, you can prove your residency even without copies of utility bills from your current address.
-Different types of documents will work in the U.S., Canada, and the U.K. for proving residency without bills.
+Luckily, you can prove your residency without copies of utility bills from your current address.
+Different documents will be used in the U.S., Canada, and the U.K. to prove residency without bills.
+In certain cases, you may also need to provide proof of identity, such as an identification card, along with these documents.
 Let’s take a look at them.

 How to prove residency without bills in the United States

-As real estate prices and rents continue to climb in many U.S. cities, people are taking on roommates or renting rooms in private homes.
-If either of these apply to you, it’s unlikely that you have an electric, water, or internet bill in your name.
+As real estate and rent prices continue to climb in many U.S. cities, people are taking on roommates or renting rooms in private homes.
+If either of these applies to you, you will unlikely have statements from a service provider, like an electric, water, or internet bill, in your full name.

-If you’ve changed your address on your driver’s license, this works too.
-But many times you need a proof of address to obtain or change a driver’s license or other photo ID card.
+If you’ve changed your driver’s license address, this works, too.
+But you often need proof of address to obtain or change a driver’s license or photo ID card.
 Never fear.
 Other forms of identification can help you prove residency.

-First, you probably have a cell phone bill or credit card statement in your own name.
-If you’ve already changed your address with your mobile carrier and credit card provider, your latest statement from either can prove your residency.
+First, you probably have a cell phone bill or credit card statement in your name.
+If you’ve changed your address with your mobile carrier and credit card provider, your latest statement can prove your residency.
+Vital documents, like your voter registration card or a naturalization certificate confirming citizenship, may include your current address and serve as proof of residency.

 1. Job-related documents

 The first way to prove residency is through your job.
-Because your employer typically needs a current address for sending you tax documents like W-2s or Form 1099s, your pay stub will usually have your address on it.
+Because your employer typically needs a current address to send you tax documents like W-2s or Form 1099s, your pay stub will usually have your address on it.
+An income tax return can also serve as proof of residency, as it includes your current address.

 Be sure to keep your employer updated if you have a change of address so that your pay stub remains an accurate record of your residency.